I'm Every Woman: Whitney Houston version

 American singer and actress Whitney Houston recorded "I'm Every Woman" for The Bodyguard soundtrack.
-Houston's version was produced by Narada Michael Walden, with additional production by David Cole and Robert Clivillés.
-It was released as Houston's second single from the soundtrack on January 2, 1993, by Arista Records.
-Her version adds the introduction "Whatever you want, whatever you need..." where Houston contributed to the song.
-A live performance was included in the 1999 release Divas Live '99 as a duet with Chaka Khan.
+Houston's version was produced by Narada Michael Walden, with additional production by David Cole and Robert Clivillés from C+C Music Factory.
+Recorded during Houston's pregnancy with Bobbi Kristina Brown, it was released as Houston's second single from the soundtrack on January 2, 1993, by Arista Records.
+Her version adds the introduction "Whatever you want, whatever you need..." where Houston contributed to the song to differentiate it from the original.
+Houston's then-assistant and friend Robyn Crawford later claimed that Houston had long wanted to record one of Khan's songs and was convinced by Crawford to record it for the soundtrack.
+Contrary to popular belief, Houston did not perform backing vocals on Khan's original 1978 version.
+Chaka Khan confirmed this in an interview with Lester Holt in 2012.
+Her mother Cissy had contributed background vocals on Khan's original.
+Houston, however, did contribute background vocals to two Khan songs off her album, Naughty, during her early career as a session vocalist.
+As a tribute to Khan, Houston proclaims Khan's name towards the end of the song.
+A live performance of "I'm Every Woman" was included in the 1999 release Divas Live '99 as a duet with Chaka Khan.
 A 1994 performance was included on the 2014 CD and DVD release, Whitney Houston Live: Her Greatest Performances.